Made-in-Slovakia/rac/PCSX2/README.md

 Activates `Old School Ratchet` skin.

-The way the game loads Ratchet's model will cause the correct skin to not appear immediately.
-This is fixed when Ratchet travels between planets.
-This can also be done manually by scrolling through the skins, without having to activate any skin.

 #### Inferno mode

 Enables `Inferno mode` with all its effects.

-The way the game loads Ratchet's model will cause the correct skin to not appear immediately.
-This is fixed when Ratchet travels between planets.
-This can also be done manually by scrolling through the skins, without having to activate any skin.
+While `Inferno mode` is active, many game features, such as `Hypershot`, are not available.
+Therefore, an active `Inferno mode` can cause a soft-lock.
+Disabling the cheat will disable `Inferno mode` in ~15 seconds.

+``I do not support this cheat in any way.
+I uploaded it AS-IS and just for fun.``

 ### Known bugs and issues

+ - `Old School Ratchet`, `Inferno mode` - the way the game loads Ratchet's model will cause the correct skin to not appear immediately.
+Ratchet's skin is reloaded when traveling between planets or when the player cycles through skins (without the need to activate any skin).
- - Because these patches/modes/cheats use dynamic patches, which are PCSX2 specific feature, it is not possible to convert them to cheat codes for a real hardware
+ - Because these patches/modes/cheats use dynamic patches, which are PCSX2 specific feature, it is not possible to convert them to cheat codes for a real hardware.